EGI-Federation/documentation/content/en/users/compute/cloud-compute/auth/_index.md

 Some users roles have special consideration in VOs:

-- Users with VO Manager, VO Deputy or VO Expert Role have extra privileges in the AppDB for managing the Virtual Appliances to be available at every provider.
+- Users with VO Manager, VO Deputy or VO Expert Role have extra privileges in the AppDbB for managing the Virtual Appliances to be available at every provider.
 Check the [Virtual Machine Image Management documentation](../images) for more information.